Maybe you haven’t been to a gym in years, or maybe you’re just looking for better strategies to maintain and improve your fitness overall.

 - Low impact reduces your risk of injury.
 High impact demands more mobility, if you have a hip or ankle problem you’re more likely to get hurt performing movements like jumping higher or running faster.

-- The slower motions also allow you to focus on the mind-muscle connection establishing strong muscle patterns.
+- The slower motions also allow you to focus on mind muscle connection establishing strong muscle patterns.
 This lessens additional strain on your joints and connective tissues and fosters better alignment and technique.

 - Slow exercise forces your muscles to work longer.
 Faster movements generate a momentum which helps you cheat through an exercise.
 Low impacts are ideal to get stronger.